calculix/dxf2fbd/README.md

 hi,

-i make a tool utilities, a converter of 2D AutoCAD **bold DXF** to CalculiX GraphiX **bold FBD** files called **bold dxf2fbd**. this small code modification and adaptation are based on works of David Colignon from GMSH source codes.
+i make a tool utilities, a converter of 2D AutoCAD **DXF** to CalculiX GraphiX **FBD** files called **dxf2fbd**. this small code modification and adaptation are based on works of David Colignon from GMSH source codes.

 current features:
 <ul>